aanker/xwordlist/docs/help.md

 If you specify other input sources (such as `--input` and `--urllist`), all will be added together before processing by the parsing and transformation engine.

 #### **--urllist** filename.txt
-Read the text file named “filename.txt” and loop through each of the URLs to find input for the parsing and transformation engine.
-This option functions the same as running the program multiple times using the `--webpage` option for each entry in “filename.txt”.
+Read the text file named `filename.txt` and loop through each of the URLs to find input for the parsing and transformation engine.
+This option functions the same as running the program multiple times using the `--webpage` option for each entry in `filename.txt`.

 To work effectively, you should limit the URLs to the same site (or multiple sites with the same HTML structure) so that the software is able to parse the HTML consistently for each URL.
 Although you can specify multiple URLs, the text parsing and conversion options will act the same on everything retrieved.

 The program pauses 20 seconds between each URL requested to be a good citizen and avoid getting blocked.
 To change this delay, see the [Changing Global Settings](#changing-global-settings) section below.
 If you specify other input sources (such as `--input` and `--webpage`), all will be added together before processing by the parsing and transformation engine.

 #### **--output** or **-o** filename.txt
-Save the list of words output by the parsing and transformation engine to the file named “filename.txt”.
+Save the list of words output by the parsing and transformation engine to the file named `filename.txt`.
 If you do not specify an output file name, a file will be created for you based on either the input file name or the domain name of the input web address plus the string `_xwl`.
 To change this string, see the [Changing Global Settings](#changing-global-settings) section below.

 Your input and output files can be the same, the software will always prompt you before writing over an existing file.